Governance

 Meetings

-Dates of meetings of the Research Ethics Committee can be found within the University Committee Timetable.
+Dates of meetings of the Research Governance and Ethics Committee can be found within the University Committee Timetable.

 Return to top

-For further details about the operation of the University's Ethics Committees and the proposals that need to be considered, please see the further guidance that is available here.
+For further details about the operation of the University's Governance and Ethics Committees and the proposals that need to be considered, please see the further guidance that is available here.